Don's "Whom We Might Be" Story

 decreasing & stopping photosynthesis

-This ecological catastrophe is believed to have caused the famous Cretaceous-Tertiary (KT) boundary mass extinction, which saw the demise of the dinosaurs
+This ecological catastrophe is believed to have caused the famous Cretaceous-Tertiary (KT) boundary mass extinction,

 ( see note 8b? )

-The significance of the actual timing of this event was a simply amazing coincidence…
+The actual timing was an amazing coincidence…

 ( vs. into the Yucatan )

-or a few minutes later it would have hit the Pacific Ocean—either of these would **not** have completely forced the darkening of the skies for decades,
+Either of these would **not** have forced the darkening of the skies for decades, as the rocks that it blasted out of the Yucatan

 ![]() |